The simple answer is "yes."

-While most U.S. foundations and corporations give grants only to domestic organizations, some grantmakers will give directly to international charities or NGOs.
-These funders may need to conduct an equivalency determination in order to establish that the NGO is the equivalent of a U.S. public charity.
+A minority of grantmakers will give directly to international charities or NGOs.
+But these funders must conduct an equivalency determination in order to establish that the NGO is the equivalent of a U.S. public charity.
 This review process may be done by the foundation or the prospective grantee’s counsel.
 Learn how foreign organizations can find U.S. grantmakers with our article, Where can I find information on grants to non-U.S. organizations?

 Learn about fiscal sponsorship with our Knowledge Base Article, What is fiscal sponsorship?
 How do I find a fiscal sponsor?